illubuu/tirras/content/World Notes/Places/World Locations/Regions/Kurbn Peninsula.md

 The Kurbn Peninsula is the centermost region within Tirras Savehys.
-It is separated into five **sequesters**: Eisgarn, Farlord, Hyharn, and Morguud.
+It is separated into four **sequesters**: Eisgarn, Farlord, Hyharn, and Morguud.

 ## Eisgarn